peterjflynn/Ant_Associated_Viral_Metagenomics/README.md

 13. Use [VirSorter2 v 2.1.0](https://github.com/jiarong/VirSorter2) to identify further viral contigs from your cross-assembled contigs.
 I found that the [CyVerse](https://de.cyverse.org/) version of VirSorter2 worked better than the command line versions.
 I used the VirSorter2 pre-set parameters for this analysis.
 Output file from VirSorter2 is: **virsorter_contigs.fa** in the /data/contigs folder.

 14. Download Non-redundant protein database (nr) from NCBI with taxonomic information.
-This is 192GB so I just include information about how to do this here, but not actually the large files.
+This is 192GB so I include information about how to do this here, but not actually the large files.
 ```sh
 mkdir -p /nr; cd nr
 wget -O - ftp://ftp.ncbi.nlm.nih.gov/blast/db/FASTA/nr.gz \